hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

 + Stepped sigmoid units
   + resolving the issue on many more hidden units than visible units
   + a neat way to implement integer values
-  + make many copies of a stochastic binary unit
+  + making many copies of a stochastic binary unit
   + all copies w/ the same weights and the same adaptive bias, $b$, but different fixed offsets to the bias: $b - 0.5, b-1.5, b-2.5, b-3.5, \dots$
   + the response curve (see diagram)
     + small input $x \to$ none turned on
     + increasing the number $\to$ increasing turn on linearly
-    + get more top-down effect to drive the visible unit w/ small standard deviations
+    + getting more top-bottom effect to drive the visible unit w/ small standard deviations
   + issue
     + expensive to use a big population of binary stochastic units w/ offset biases
     + each on required the total input through the logistic function